aaronparker/image-customise/docs/profile.md

 ## Virtual Machines

 Imports registry settings in the default profile to support Windows running in a virtual machine, typically VDI scenarios.
-This includes disabling transparency effects, windows dragging and animations, and disabling background applications.
+This includes disabling transparency effects, windows animations, and disabling background applications.